Xero Practice Manager Sync

 What Happens When Duplicates Are Found

-When a potential duplicate is detected, the XPM client is not imported automatically.
-Instead, you are presented with the match and given three choices:
+When a potential duplicate is detected during pull, the XPM client is not imported automatically.

 Relationship Handling